 There were performance and availability issues, too with key components within the company’s Citrix Virtual Apps and Desktop platform, for example, taking 30 minutes or more to boot.
 Added to which it was a very complex setup calling for expert skills across multiple disciplines just to keep the infrastructure lights on, let alone enhance or develop it further.

-Although small, the BUPA tech team is highly experienced and it didn’t take long to figure out that a switch to hyperconverged infrastructure (HCI) would be the best way forward for its EUC solution.
+Although small, the Bupa tech team is highly experienced and it didn’t take long to figure out that a switch to hyperconverged infrastructure (HCI) would be the best way forward for its EUC solution.
 Neither did it take much time to decide on Nutanix as the vendor of choice, for a variety of reasons.

 Fortunately, the results of those tests were all good with the hypervisor neutral architecture of the Nutanix solution of particular interest here.
-Primarily because the BUPA team was keen to move away from the Citrix hypervisor then being used to both reduce complexity and allow for greater automation of both EUC management tasks and its supporting infrastructure.
+Primarily because the Bupa team was keen to move away from the Citrix hypervisor then being used to both reduce complexity and allow for greater automation of both EUC management tasks and its supporting infrastructure.

-The configuration chosen called for two Nutanix clusters, numbering 100 nodes in total, to support the 3,000 existing EUC users whilst also allowing for future growth.
-These were quickly delivered then subsequently deployed across two sites to meet rapid failover and disaster recovery requirements.
+The configuration chosen called for two Nutanix clusters, numbering 100 nodes in total, to support the 5,000 existing EUC users whilst also allowing for growth.
+These were quickly delivered and deployed across two sites to meet rapid failover and disaster recovery requirements.
 The migration went very smoothly with no downtime and clear benefits as soon as the new infrastructure was brought online, as Jagger reports:

 “We’re already looking at using Calm to enable us to redeploy rather than upgrade applications in place,” he said.
-“We also like the ability to quickly deploy EUC and other applications onto any cloud and, where possible, balance workloads across what could, eventually, become a global multicloud network supporting other parts of the BUPA business.
+“We also like the ability to quickly deploy EUC and other applications to any cloud and, where possible, balance workloads across what could, eventually, become a global multicloud network supporting other parts of the Bupa business.
 It’s a tall order but, from what we’ve seen so far, Calm could well be key to making that all happen.”